gbowne1/discordbot/README.md

 # discordbot

-The official Discord bot for The Art of Tech: Not Playing With A Full Tech
+The official Discord bot for gbowne1 discord server

 ## Building